-Online marketing services on Web directories operated by Sogou mainly consist of displaying advertisers' promotional links on the Web pages of Web directories.
-Revenue for online marketing services on Web directories operated by Sogou is normally recognized on a straight-line basis over the contract period, provided our obligations under the contract have been met and all revenue recognition criteria have been met.
+Other online advertising services mainly consist of displaying advertisers' promotional links on Sogou's Internet properties.
+Revenue for time-based advertising is normally recognized on a straight-line basis over the contract period, provided Sogou's obligations under the contract and all revenue recognition criteria have been met.
+Revenue for performance-based advertising services is recognized when its obligations under the contract have been met and all revenue recognition criteria have been met.